 The black people may try to find their origins once again, but the poet ruefully admits that “the wind bends our natural inflections”.
-Walcott often repeats words and entire phrases to emphasise a search that seems to yield no results.
-When he repeats that “the mind was halved by horizon”, he, as an intellectual, perceives that his world has indeed been divided into white and black by colonial history, language, education and racial prejudice.
+Walcott often repeats words and entire phrases to emphasize a search that seems to yield no results.
+When he repeats that “the mind was halved by horizon”, he, as an intellectual, perceives that his world has indeed been divided into white and black by colonial history, language, education, and racial prejudice.

 Thus, his search for a past previous to colonial history is futile.
-The exotic cities of Benares, Canton or Benin that once held sway over the world are lost in the recesses of time.
+The exotic cities of Benares, Canton, or Benin that once held sway over the world are lost in the recesses of time.
 Again the poet asks the soul-searching questions, “Have we melted into a mirror, / leaving our souls behind”.